vefunder/protocol-research-review/articles/accumulate_ecosystem/Risk_Assessment-Accumulate_Network-Accumulate_Bridge-Accumulated_Finance.md

 *Note: In the following section on Token-based Risk we will elaborate further on centralised aspects of decision-making.*

+#### Nodes

+Due to a lack of available data about Accumulate Network, limited insight on node distribution can be provided.
+The current count of active nodes (i.e. coreFollower) as indicated in the previous section amount to 17.
+The author encourages similar infrastructure to [Etherscan Node Tracker](https://etherscan.io/nodetracker) to be deployed by Accumulate Network.

-##### Note on Client Diversity
+#### Client Diversity

-Based on the information provided, it seems that there is a lack of available information on the client diversity of the Accumulate Network.
+Based on the information provided, it seems there is a lack of available information on the client diversity of the Accumulate Network.
 Therefore, it is difficult to draw any definitive conclusions about the extent of client diversity.
 However, the limited information available suggests that there may only be one client available for the network.

-##### Network Usage - Txs & calls (absolute fig)
+#### Network Usage

 The absolute figures are unclear.
-It is not uncommon to see empty blocks suggesting the operation of Accumulate at low capacity.
-It should be caveated, however, that the block is second block time.
+It is not uncommon to see empty blocks, although it should be noted that the network operates on a 1-second block time.

 |![](https://i.imgur.com/c1zHIrG.png)|
 |------|
 |[Snapshot of latest transactions](https://explorer.accumulatenetwork.io/)|

-Another measure of actual usage is the transaction of the underlying ACME token, which facilitates the overall working of the ACME Network.
-The number of transactions of the token can be found [on the token page](https://explorer.accumulatenetwork.io/acc/ACME).
+Another measure of actual usage is the transaction volume of the native ACME token.
+The number of transactions of the token can be found on the [token page](https://explorer.accumulatenetwork.io/acc/ACME).

 |![](https://i.imgur.com/4EgkDfL.png)|
 |------|
 |[Snapshot of Total ACME Transfers](https://explorer.accumulatenetwork.io/acc/ACME)|

-At the time of writing the Token page of the ACME token has 23191 transactions associated with it.
-Given that the Accumulate Network generate its Genesis block 2022-10-31 20:11:52 [(see Block 1)](https://explorer.accumulatenetwork.io/), it has operated for approximately 6 months which averages to (23191/6) = 3865 transaction involving ACME per month or 128 transactions per day.
-Relative to a layer 1 blockchain this is little (compare to [this layer 1 dashboard](https://app.artemis.xyz/dashboard) for instance)and many applications generate more transactions.
+At of this writing, the ACME token page displays 23191 transactions associated with it.
+Given that the Accumulate Network generated its Genesis block on 2022-10-31 20:11:52 [(see Block 1)](https://explorer.accumulatenetwork.io/), it has operated for approximately 6 months, which averages to (23191/6) = 3865 transactions involving ACME per month or 128 transactions per day.
+Relative to other blockchains, the activity is notably sparse (compare to this [Chain Comparison Dashboard](https://app.artemis.xyz/dashboard)).

-> *Note: we excluded Function call diversity and growth as well as Internet Service Providers (ISPs) due to the absence of meaningful information available and the lack of ability *
+> *Note: Our analysis excludes function call diversity and growth, as well as Internet Service Providers (ISPs), due to the absence of meaningful information available*

-##### Nodes
-Due to a lack of available data about Accumulate Network limited insight on node distribution can be provided.
-The current count of active nodes (i.e. coreFollower) as indicated in the previous section amount to 17.
-The author encourages similar infrastructure to [Etherscan Node Tracker](https://etherscan.io/nodetracker) to be deployed by Accumulate Network.

-##### User traction
+#### User traction

-While Social following is not a great metric for user traction as it can be easily be manipulated, the nevertheless will consider it due to a lack of meaningful analytics we will use this metric as a proxy to analyse the general interest of users in Accumualte.
+While social metrics are not a great tool for examining real user traction (as it can be easily manipulated), we nevertheless will consider it.
+Due to a lack of meaningful analytics, we will use this metric as a proxy to analyse the general interest of users in Accumulate.

 |![](https://i.imgur.com/cXvCzvm.png)|
 |-----|
 | [Twitter follower's @accumulatehq](https://www.coingecko.com/en/coins/wrapped-accumulate)|

-As illustrated in the chart [from coingecko](https://www.coingecko.com/en/coins/wrapped-accumulate) we can observe a decline of ~6% of Twitter followers from close to 175,000 to 165,000 since the listing on the 10th of September 2022 to the 6th of April 2023.
+As illustrated in the chart [from Coingecko](https://www.coingecko.com/en/coins/wrapped-accumulate), we can observe a decline of ~6% of Twitter followers (from ~175,000 to 165,000 since listing on the 10th of September, 2022 until the 6th of April, 2023).

-##### Developer Activity
+#### Developer Activity

 Developer activity refers to the level of contribution and engagement of developers in a software project.
 It can be measured by various metrics such as code commits, pull requests, bug fixes, and code reviews.
 Developer activity is a critical factor in the success and sustainability of software projects, as it drives faster development cycles, improved collaboration, and better quality software.
 In open-source projects, developer activity is particularly important, as it fosters community participation and collaboration, and helps drive the project's success.
 The reader should note that the main development of the Accumulate Network takes places on [GitLab](https://gitlab.com/accumulatenetwork/accumulate/) and GitHub acts as mirror.